darkrelics/eidolon-engine/documentation/python-style-guide.md

 ## General Principles

+- **Single Responsibility**: Every function, class, and module must have exactly one responsibility and one reason to change
 - **Simplicity**: Simple, readable code is preferred over clever solutions
 - **Consistency**: Follow existing patterns in the codebase
 - **Explicit over Implicit**: Make intentions clear in the code